2010 Houston Texans season: Week 11: at New York Jets

 Starting lineups: HOUSTON – OFFENSE: QB Matt Schaub, LT Duane Brown, LG Wade Smith, C Chris Myers, RG Mike Brisiel, RT Eric Winston, WR Andre Johnson, RB Arian Foster, FB Vonta Leach, TE Joel Dreessen, WR Kevin Walter.
 HOUSTON – DEFENSE: LDE Antonio Smith, NT Shaun Cody, DT Amobi Okoye, RDE Mario Williams, SLB Brian Cushing, MLB Kevin Bentley, WLB Darryl Sharpton, LCB Glover Quinn, RCB Kareem Jackson, SS Bernard Pollard, FS Eugene Wilson.

 In an attempt to break a three-game losing streak the Texans flew to New Meadowlands Stadium for an AFC duel with the Jets.
 In the first quarter the Texans trailed early as kicker Nick Folk nailed a 37-yard field goal.
 They replied in the second quarter with RB Arian Foster getting a 2-yard TD run.
 The Texans struggled further as QB Mark Sanchez threw a 4-yard TD pass to WR Santonio Holmes; followed by Folk making a 30-yard field goal.
 The Jets' lead extended in the third quarter with Sanchez found Holmes again on a 41-yard TD pass.
 In the fourth quarter Folk made a 30-yard field goal to put the Jets up 23–7.
 The Texans rallied to take the lead back with kicker Neil Rackers nailing a 38-yard field goal, followed by QB Matt Schaub completing a 43-yard TD pass to TE Joel Dreessen, followed by Foster getting a 1-yard TD run, and then Rackers got a 22-yard field goal.
 The Texans' defense however broke through with Sanchez finding Holmes again on a 6-yard TD pass.

 With the loss, Houston fell to 4–6.

 Week 12: vs. Tennessee Titans

 Starting lineups: HOUSTON – OFFENSE: QB Matt Schaub, LT Duane Brown, LG Wade Smith, C Chris Myers, RG Mike Brisiel, RT Eric Winston, WR Andre Johnson, RB Arian Foster, FB Vonta Leach, TE Joel Dreessen, WR Kevin Walter.

 Hoping to snap a four-game losing streak the Texans played on home ground for an AFC South rivalry match against the Titans.
 The Texans took control throughout the game as QB Matt Schaub got a 1-yard TD pass to TE Joel Dreessen, followed by his 2-yard TD pass to WR Andre Johnson.
 The lead was increased when kicker Neil Rackers hit a 35 and a 33-yard field goal.

 With the easy win, the Texans improved to 5–6.
-However, Johnson was ejected following a fight with Titans CB Cortland Finnegan, who was also ejected.
+However, in the fourth quarter, Johnson was ejected following a fight with Titans CB Cortland Finnegan, who was also ejected.

+This was the Texans first shutout win since 2004, and they would not have a shutout win again until 2025, which was also a home game against the Titans.